theleagueof/fontship/README.md

 ### Makefile Setup

-If ⓐ your system has all the dependencies and ⓑ your project already has a `Makefile`, you can extend your existing makefile with fontship’s targets my including it:
+If ⓐ your system has all the dependencies and ⓑ your project already has a `Makefile`, you can extend your existing makefile with Fontship’s targets my including it:

 ```makefile
 include path/to/fontship/src/rules.mk
 ```

-This may reference a path to fontship as a git submodule (useful for locking the fontship version to your project’s build), or just a relative path to somewhere you have the fontship source.
+This may reference a path to Fontship as a git submodule (useful for locking the Fontship version to your project’s build), or just a relative path to somewhere you have the Fontship source.

 Note: When using this mode, the CLI tool is not available but your project’s Makefile will be extended with all the targets it uses.
 Instead of running for example `fontship make otf`, just run `make otf`.